FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 ![Logical Architecture](img/logical_architecture.png)

-  We can separate our code into four packages. :
+  We can separate our code into four packages:
 *  The first one is authentication.
 This package manages the register, login, and permissions of the users.
 * The second one is the conference management.
 This one gathers the creation and edition of a conference.
 * The third one is similar to the second one, but handling events instead of conferences.